 20 Business Ideas for Stay-at-Home Parents

-Looking for a new way to make money?
-Here are 20 businesses that you can start with very little money.
-You need motivation, a willingness to work hard and a desire to be financially successful.
+If you're looking for a new way to make money but your lifestyle keeps you out of an office, here are 20 businesses that you can start from home with very little money.
+All you need is motivation, a willingness to work hard and a desire to be financially successful.

 College Application/Financial Aid Planning Consulting Business